 Located on the Southern end of the Red River Delta, Ninh Binh is around 2 hours drive from Hanoi.
 It is blessed with diverse topography of both mountainous and coastal areas.
 It can be said that the province contains all the scenic quintessence of whole Vietnam within its relatively small size.

-Not only that, Ninh Binh represents typical rural villages of Northern region with vast green paddy field, expanding mountains, and poetic river that flows to the horizon.
+Not only that, Ninh Binh represents typical rural villages of the Northern region with a vast green paddy field, expanding mountains, and poetic river that flows to the horizon.

 Ninh Binh’s history is also worth mentioning: the ancient capital of Vietnam in the 10th century, Ninh Binh is a venue of relics that reflect its 1000 years of history and development.